Not sure if Neehee’s is right for you?

 Potential Mitigations

-• It is crucial to speak with all existing franchisees to understand their performance and their perspective on the system's growth challenges.
+- It's crucial to speak with all existing franchisees to understand their experiences, profitability, and satisfaction with the small system.

 Possible Fad Business